 Andy has previously held CREST’s CCT Infrastructure certification, which is highly sought-after; he has also previously held CHECK Team Leader status.
 He is also a Certified Red Team Operator.
 He is working towards attaining several Microsoft Azure cloud certifications to bolster his achievements and accolades.

-To back up his years in industry he also holds several other certifications and accolades including OSCP, OSWP.
+To back up his years in the industry, he holds several other certifications and accolades, including OSCP and OSWP.

-Coupled with his day job, Andy also participates in bug bounty programs, having reported bugs to over a hundred vendors including high profile targets such as US Dept. of Defense, Facebook and Oracle.
+Coupled with his day job, Andy also participates in bug bounty programs, having reported bugs to over a hundred vendors, including high-profile targets such as the US Dept. of Defense, MindGeek, Facebook and Oracle.

 Passing on Knowledge